stevenc49/stevenc49.github.io/pages/journal.md

 title:  Practice Log
 ---

+### May 19

+Studied
+- Coin Change
+- House Robber

+Just looked at solutions and memorized/learned from them.
+Will review in a few days.

 ### May 16

 Tomorrow or next week, need to review a few problems that I've "forgotten"